 Eat Lobster in La Boca near Trinidad

-Cuba runs a lot on the black market, some of the best food you’ll get will be in the most surprising of places.
+Cuba runs a lot on the black market, and some of the best food you’ll get will be in the most surprising of places.
 Your casa particular is likely to provide great food, and if you want to try seafood for not too much money there’s no better place.
 The lobsters in La Boca are not only cheap (US$15) but massive.
-Check out the spots to eat here for a great dinner, fabulous prices and some great stories from the owners.
+Check out the spots to eat here for a great dinner, fabulous prices, and some great stories from the owners.
+For a fabulous place to stay in La Boca (so much quieter than Trinidad, book this great casa particular.

 Drink the Canchanchara Cocktail in Trinidad